 Julie has worked extensively with individuals who have Autism, Cerebral Palsy, Down Syndrome, Traumatic Brain Injury, Mitochondrial Disease and Cerebral Vascular Accidents, as well as rare genetic syndromes and chronic progressive diseases.
 In 2007, she started the Device Buddy Camp of Vermont, a summer camp for adolescent device users in Central Vermont, and started Camp Voice in July, 2011, also for adolescent device users.
 She received the Community Member of the Year Award from the Vermont Association for Behavior Analysis (VABA) in June, 2008.
-V.O.I.C.E.
-AAC evaluation and consultation center opened on September 1, 2010 and has grown to include another full time speech language pathology clinician and AAC specialist, Jen Garland.
+Julie opened VOICE, LLC AAC Center on September 1, 2010 and the center has grown to include four speech language pathologists/AAC specialists (see below).

 Julie holds a professional license in Speech Language Pathology from the Vermont Department of Education and her Clinical Certificate of Competence (CCC) from the American Speech Language Hearing Association (ASHA).
 She is a member of ASHA, the ASHA AAC special interest division, the Vermont Speech Language Hearing Association (VSHA), USSAAC (United States Society of AAC) and ISAAC (International Society of AAC).